matthew-tfs/mjcb.io/content/blog/00068-goodbye-xbox-360.md

 I have good memories of the Xbox 360, and it is the console that I have played the most over the years.
 I never really used Xbox Live that much with the original Xbox, but I spent a lot of time playing online with people with the Xbox 360.
 This was a combination of having actual reliable internet access in the late 2000's, and the money to afford an Xbox Live subscription.
 I had the original Xbox when I was in high school, and I spent a lot of time playing with friends.
 I played many 8 player Halo CE games with 2 Xboxes over a crossover cable, which was a lot of fun at the time and is something that does not really seem to happen anymore.

 With the backwards compatible options on my current Xbox Series X console, I still play a lot of Xbox 360 games on a regular basis.
-I also have a 100+ game collection of Xbox 360 games that I have been collecting for the last few years.
+I also have a 100+ collection of physical Xbox 360 games that I have been collecting for the last few years.
 The closure of the Xbox 360 Marketplace got me to get a few games that I was missing, as I was uncertain of how the closure would affect things.

 Anyways, since it was the end of the line for the Xbox 360, I took my Xbox 360 consoles out of storage and took a picture of them: